 The Bulls will try to fill that gap, but it may take a while.
 Be aware of the key levels of support and resistance the gap provides.

-At the BullishBears; we teach how to trade candlesticks and what they are on our daily streams live.
+At the BullishBears, we teach how to trade candlesticks and what they are on our daily live streams.

-Gappers are easier to find on daily charts, however they can be found on any time frame.
+Gappers are easier to find on daily charts but can be found in any time frame.
 This is because it’s easier to form gaps daily than in any other time frame.

-Also find them on intraday charts, but they indicate how a trader feels about a stock on a daily chart.
-Gaps are much rare on weekly and monthly charts.
+Also, find them on intraday charts, but they indicate how a trader feels about a stock on a daily chart.
+Gaps are rare on weekly and monthly charts.

 A weekly chart can only have a gap when Monday opens lower than the previous Friday and then proceeds to trade lower the rest of the week.
 Likewise, a monthly chart would be when a month begins lower than the previous month’s close and stays that way.